Patient FAQ Fort Lauderdale

 Are cosmetic consultations complimentary?

-Yes, if you are considering a cosmetic procedure or surgery, your consultation with Dr. Felder will be complimentary.
+If you are considering a cosmetic procedure or surgery, there will be a fee for your consultation with Dr. Felder.

 Will I still look like myself after Cosmetic Eyelid Surgery?

 The goal of Dr. Felder’s cosmetic eyelid surgery, is not to change what you look like or make you look like you have had surgery.
 He emphasizes a natural appearance after surgery.
 Our patients report that, upon returning to work or daily life, friends make the following remarks: “Wow you look great.
 Did you change your hairstyle?” or “Have you been on vacation?”
 Maintaining a natural yet refreshed look is the hallmark of a successful procedure, performed by Dr. Felder.